BSc (Hons), MSc

 An understanding of how the brain develops and how it deteriorates with age in health and disease is essential for designing targeted interventions that improve patient well-being.
 I am interested in the molecular and clinical processes that underlie such phenomenon.
 Such knowledge can be applied for developing robust and cost-effective diagnostic and treatment strategies.

-Before moving to Oxford, Abishek completed a Bachelors of Science (Honours) in Medical Biotechnology (2012-2016) from Amity University Uttar Pradesh, India.
+Before moving to Oxford, Abishek completed a Bachelors of Science (Honours) in Medical Biotechnology (2012 – 2016) from the Centre for Medical Biotechnology – Amity Institute of Biotechnology, Amity University Uttar Pradesh, India.
 At Amity, he was awarded with a Gold Medal and Chancellor's Award in recognition of his academic and social welfare activities.